AbhiMayadam/SmartStitchLiteGUI/README.md

 The smart part of the name comes from the fact that it uses some simple pixel calculation to stop itself from cutting/slicing through sfx or speech or drawings. it making life much easier for the team working on those raw images.
 [Both CLRD and TS will thank you a lot].

 *It's not fancy, and does not use AI, but it's fast, robust, simple and more importantly works for me.
 (So i decided to share it with you!)*

+## What is different about SmartStitchLite?
+SmartStitchLite is the SmartStitch that you know and love, but a lot lighter in memory usage.
+You can see up to a 66% decrease in memory utilization over the original.
+It slices exactly the same as the original SmartStitch.
+Shout out to Athk for making the original version of SmartStitchLite and helping me debug this.

 ## Screenshots
 <div align="center">